cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 ## Summary

-The technique outlined here allows to build and deploy artifacts from large and monolithic codebases.
+The technique outlined here allows you to build and deploy artifacts from large and monolithic codebases.

 * A single command builds and deploys Docker images.
 * Docker builds are fast due to the use of incremental builds.